Build Video Applications with PHP

 Output

-The PHP code above will prepare a JSON payload, describing the video editing parameters to trim a video clip, POST it to the Shotstack API and generate this video.
+The PHP code above creates a JSON payload that describes the video editing parameters, sends it to the Shotstack API, and generates a trimmed video.

 EXPLORE

-Get started with our PHP video editing examples on GitHub
+Check our PHP video editing examples and demos on GitHub

 DISCOVER